hyperledger/besu-docs/docs/Concepts/Permissioning/Onchain-Permissioning.md

 ## Bootnodes

-When a network adds a node, the node connects to the bootnodes until it synchronizes to the chain head, regardless of node permissions.
+When a node is added to the network, the node connects to the bootnodes until it synchronizes to the chain head, regardless of node permissions.
 After synchronization, the Account Rules and Node Rules smart contracts apply the permissioning rules.